Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 The #1 Best Homemade Toothpaste Recipe (Dentist-Approved)

-If you only make one Natural Toothpaste Recipe, make this one.
-It’s the all-around winner for safety, efficacy, and taste.
+In the whole series of his natural toothpaste recipes, as it happened, this one would have been the best as a whole, in safety, efficacy, and flavor.
 This is the flagship of all Natural Toothpaste Recipes in this guide.
 Countless users have switched to this recipe and never looked back—it’s that good.

 • 2 tablespoons calcium carbonate